Smartertime/SmarterTimeLinux/README.md

 ## Release Notes

 **09/12**:
-- Chrome TAB URL is now sent
+- Chrome tab's URL is now sent to device
 - Device name and email is stored locally for re-use

 **09/11**: